MichaelSinz/ArguBash/README.md

 - **Environment Variable Support**: Default values can be overridden by environment variables
 - **Command-line/Variable Name Conversion**: Automatic conversion between command-line options with dashes (`--vm-sku`) and script variables with underscores (`vm_sku`)
 - **Positional Arguments Support**: Optionally capture remaining arguments with support for the `--` delimiter
+- **Tab Completion**:
-- **Tab Completion**: Supports bash tab completion for all defined arguments (see tab completion section below)
+  - Supports Bash tab completion for all defined arguments
+  - Enhanced Zsh completion that displays help text descriptions and default values directly in the completion menu, leveraging ArguBASH's declarative structure

 ## Installation